scott-griffiths/bitstring/doc/reading.rst

 Reading and parsing
 ---------------------

 A common need is to parse a large bitstring into smaller parts.
-Functions for reading in the bitstring as if it were a file or stream are provided and will return new bitstrings.
+Functions for reading in the bitstring as if it were a file or stream are provided.
 These new objects are top-level bitstring objects and can be interpreted using properties or could be read from themselves to form a hierarchy of reads.

 In order to behave like a file or stream, every bitstring has a property :attr:`pos` which is the current position from which reads occur. :attr:`pos` can range from zero (its value on construction) to the length of the bitstring, a position from which all reads will fail as it is past the last bit.